NexusMutual/docs/docs/overview/cover-products/custody-cover.md

 ### Proof of loss

-When someone who holds Custody Cover suffers a loss of funds, they can file a claim, as outlined below, and claims assessors will review the claim submission to determine whether the claim is valid.
+When you hold Custody Cover and suffer a loss of funds, you can file a claim, as outlined below, and claims assessors will review the claim submission to determine whether the claim is valid.

 For Custody Cover claims, off-chain account verification and proof of loss is required.
-A member will file a claim and provide screenshots of account statements, provide a link to their account statements hosted on Google Drive with the necessary personal information blacked out, and verify that their custodial account is indeed owned and controlled by them using a secure off-chain process.
+You will file a claim and provide screenshots of account statements, provide a link to your account statements hosted on Google Drive with the necessary personal information blacked out, and verify that your custodial account is indeed owned and controlled by you.
+This is done using a secure off-chain process.

-Once a member proves they own and control the impacted custodial account, claims assessors can review the off-chain account statements and any other supporting evidence to determine:
+Once you have proved you own and control the affected custodial account, claims assessors can review the off-chain account statements and any other supporting evidence to determine:
 * If funds were deposited in the custodial account when the loss event occurred
 * If the cover was active when the custodial loss event occurred
-* If the member suffered a loss of funds, and, if so, the amount of funds that were lost
+* If you suffered a loss of funds, and, if so, the amount of funds that were lost

 ## Claims process